- 1 Objectives

 - Fingerprint residue should be left behind after removing the excess filament; if not, redo steps 2 and 3.

-- Observe the fingerprint, noting what feature it contains and what type it is.
+- Observe the fingerprint, noting what feature it contains and what type it is, see which person it corresponds to on the suspect sheet.

 Using all the information gathered in these three experiments, filter through the provided excel to determine who the killer is.